knolukas/chain-transaction-solver/README.md

 3. Access the code repository and follow the installation guide
 4. Use the provided cases for your LLM application (real_world_cases.csv)
 5. Access the original data sources for censored cases
-6. The output of the LLM must contain a column 'outputs'.
+6. The output of the LLM must contain a column 'outputs'

 | outputs |
 |----------|
 | Structured output in JSON format.
 It must contain a JSON object "Cypher Statements" |